SanTiwari07/CodeZero-StockItUp/README.md

-# 📈 StockTracker
+# StockItUp

-**StockTracker** is a responsive and theme-aware stock market tracking web application built entirely using **vanilla HTML, CSS, and JavaScript**.
+**StockItUp** is a responsive and theme-aware stock market tracking web application built entirely using **vanilla HTML, CSS, and JavaScript**.
 It integrates real-time data via the [Finnhub API](https://finnhub.io/) and also includes mock data as fallback for testing and offline use.

 > 🚀 Track stocks like a pro.
 Visualize live prices, build watchlists, and follow global market trends — all in one beautiful frontend-only app.